LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Introduction_to_Structured_Content.md

 | style         | Styling elements                                                                                                                                        | Container | N        |            |
 | rtl           | This parameter changes the direction of text only from left to right to right to left (for languages like Hebrew, Arabic, Urdu, etc).
 Default is false. | Boolean   | N        |            |

-For the 'click' field, please see the [Click Operations](#Element-Click-Operations) section.
+For the 'click' property, please see the [Click Operations](#Element-Click-Operations) section.

-For the 'style' field, please see the [Rich Messaging Basic Elements Styling](#Element-Styling) section.
+For the 'style' property, please see the [Rich Messaging Basic Elements Styling](#Element-Styling) section.

 ##### Example